SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This system is built to simulate and environment where a human, a robot and a ball are spawned.
-The robot should follow three different behaviours: Normal, Sleep and Play.
-The robot is a wheeled dog having a camera located on top of its head.
-The human simulated represents the user that controls the movements of the ball within the environment.
-The human is not actually controlling the motion of the ball, since this last one is defined as a robot with one link capable of moving within the environment using speficic topics.
-The human can move the ball around, by giving a command position to reach, and make the ball disappear.
+This system is built to simulate an apartment made up of six-room where a human and a per robot can interact.
+The project made use of a Gazebo simulation which is also visualized in RViz.
+The robot can follow four different behaviours: _Normal_, _Sleep_, _Play_ and _Find_.
+The robot is a wheeled dog equipped with a camera and a laser sensor.
+Its main objective is to build a map of the whole environment.
+The human simulated can interact with the robot and command it to start playing, giving it a command of which room to reach as well.
+The Sleep and Normal behaviour are the same implemented in the previous version of this project, which can be found at this [link](https://github.com/SerenaRoncagliolo/Exp_Robotics_Lab_2).
+However, in the current version of the project, they are developed considering the obstacle within the apartment, so that the robot can autonomously avoid them without colliding with them.
+When the robot assumes Play behaviour, it moves to the human location and waits for a command which indicates which room it should move to.
+While in Find behaviour instead, the robot starts exploring the environment and start mapping.
+Each room can be easily recogni.sed, because each of them contains a different coloured ball, which is detected by the robot camera and used to build a precise map.
+In this version, we have also added two sub_state _Normal Track_ and _Find Track_.
+When the robot sees a coloured ball while in Normal or Find behaviour, he enters these sub-states to get closer to the ball and saves its position within the map it is building.
 The objective of this project was to modify the provided robot model by using additional links and joints, build a suitable ROS architecture to implement the robot’s behaviors and simulate the system behavior on Gazebo.
-In this project, the pet robot can assume three behaviors:
-* NORMAL, when it moves randomly within the environment
-* SLEEP, when it moves to a predefined position and stops there for a given time;
-* PLAY, when it sees the ball and start playing with it.

 ### Built With